Known Data Issues

 Please note that Hart County Hospital closed July 1, 2012 but did not report any data for 2012.
 Numbers may be artificially deflated for Hart and surrounding counties.

 2013 Hospital Discharge and ER Data:

 Candler County experienced a significant drop in Hospital Discharges due to non-reporting.
 Residents of Bulloch, Evans, Emanuel and Tattnall counties were also slightly affected.

 "Mental and Behavioral Disorders" were underreported primarily for residents of Clayton and Spalding counties.
 Residents of Fulton, DeKalb, and Fayette were affected to a lesser degree.

-If querying all "External Causes" or certain subcategories within the External Causes category, there is an undercount of ER Visits for year 2015 only.
+If querying all "External Causes" or certain subcategories within the External Causes category, there is an undercount of Hospital Discharges/ER Visits for year 2015 only.
 This undercount primarily affects residents of DeKalb, Fulton, and Cobb counties, and is most pronounced in ages 0-19.

 Effective October 1, 2015, the U.S. Department of Health and Human Services required health care organizations and providers to use the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) to code medical encounters in the hospital and emergency department settings.
 This transition from ICD-9-CM to ICD-10-CM caused the data for certain categories to require additional processing, or appear to be out of trend.
 Please see the Definitions page for further detail.